kyx0r/tinycc/README.md

 # Notes & TODO
 Have not tested on Arm, riscv64 but it should work unless i screwed up.

-- Add intel assembly support and vector instructions properly.
+- Add intel assembly support (initial parser done)
+- Add vector instructions support.